howsoai/platform-installation-examples/oidc/troubleshooting.md

 #### Using the Tools to Debug

 Upon logging in - look for the request to the `authorizeEndpoint` (note, make sure to distinguish between calls to the IdP authorize endpoint, and internal Howso Platform UMS authorize calls) and check the response.
 The browser should redirect to the IdP login page.
 If the user has an existing session with the IdP, it may immediately redirect back to Howso Platform.
-The response should have a status code of 302, and the location header should be the /oidc/callback/ URL off the Howso Platform.
+The response should have a status code of 302 (either immediately, or via an additional call after login), and the location header should be the /oidc/callback/ URL off the Howso Platform.
 Look at the query string of the location header, errors during the authentication process will be included there.

 After logging in, look for a /oidc/callback request to the Howso Platform.